virtual-labs/exp-simulation-control-systems-iitkgp/experiment/procedure.md

 1. First click on "Problem 1" button and select the input signal (Unit Step or Unit Impluse).
 In the given unity feedback system (Fig. 1), set the value of &zeta; (damping ratio) through the up-down arrows in the input box in denominator of plant transfer function <span class="fontCss">G</span><span class="fontCss2"> (s)</span>.

 2. &zeta; can be varied from 0 to 1.
 After the value of &zeta; is set click on the 'RUN' button to observe the system response for the particular input signal and &zeta value.
+After changing the &zeta; value there will be one confirm message box for showing compared plots for different entered &zeta; values.
+Check the 'Yes' option and click on 'OK' button at the bottom of the box.
+Compared plots for all &zeta; values chosen will be shown (&zeta; can be varied upto five values to observe compared plots).

 3. Click on 'Download Plot' button to download the response plot.
 Click on 'Ok' button.